Holly Traver

 Daniel Thero

 Daniel Thero is a Lecturer in Cognitive Science, specializing in Philosophy, and currently serves as coordinator of the undergraduate program in Philosophy.
 A dedicated educator, he regularly teaches such Philosophy courses as Introduction to Philosophy, Philosophy of Biology, Metaphysics and Consciousness, and Environmental Philosophy, along with the HASS-Inquiry courses Great Ideas in Philosophy, and Philosophy, Technology and the Human Future.
-Dr. Thero’s graduate degrees are in Philosophy, including an M.S. from Rensselaer (1993), along with an undergraduate background in science.
+Dr. Thero’s graduate degrees are in Philosophy, including an M.S. from RPI (1993), along with an undergraduate background in science.

 Christopher Sims